 Adult half-fare return about CHF 13

-Using the map below, drive to Seegräben, following signs to Jucker farm.
-There is a metered parking lot near the farm: Rutschbergstrasse 383, 8607 Seegräben.
-However, this lot is always full when we go, with lots of people waiting for a spot.
+By car: Using the map below, drive to Seegräben, following signs to Jucker farm.
+There is a metered parking lot next to the farm: Rutschbergstrasse 383, 8607 Seegräben.

-You can instead park at the Aathal train station (or simply take the train there): Gstalderstrasse 177, 8607 Seegräben.
+Overflow parking.
+If that parking is full (usually is on Wed afternoons or weekends), you can instead park at the Aathal train station (or simply take the train there): Gstalderstrasse 177, 8607 Seegräben.
 There is plenty of metered parking and sometimes the adjacent field is set aside for Jucker Farm visitors.
 But there is no bus that runs up to Jucker Farm.
-You can easily walk from the station; it took our group with several under 5’s about 30 mins.
+It’s a 1.3 km walk from the station to the farm; it took our group with several under 5’s about 30 mins.

-On busy days, like weekends and Wednesday afternoons, Jucker Farm sometimes provides a shuttle bus from the train station for a small fee.
+On busy weekends, Jucker Farm sometimes provides a shuttle bus from the train station for CHF 5/adult.
 Check the website to see if the shuttle is running on the day you want to go.

 The best time to visit is during pumpkin season, which starts around the first week of September and lasts through the middle of October.
-Each year they build pumpkin sculptures around a theme (like dinosaurs, fairy tales, Noah’s ark).
-In 2013, the theme is “Kings and Queens” with sculptures of Elvis, queen bees, the frog prince, etc.
+Each year they build pumpkin sculptures around a theme, like dinosaurs, fairy tales, Noah’s ark.
+In 2017, the theme is the forest.

 They have a huge variety of pumpkins on display and thousands available for purchase.
 If you buy heavy pumpkins, they provide wheelbarrows to help you get the pumpkins back to your car.
 Of course, this only works if you parked in the nearby lot.
 You could also send someone back to get the car and come back to pick up your crew and load of pumpkins.